 Do Americans Even Want Voice Calling?

-A recent Gogo Global Traveler study evaluated passengers’ interest of using and willingness to pay for voice calls in air.
+A 2016 Gogo Global Traveler study evaluated passengers’ interest in using and willingness to pay for voice calls in the air.
 It found wide variations by region, with the greatest interest among Asian and Latin American markets.
 Forty-two percent of global passengers were interested in using voice services, compared to only 23 percent in the United States.

 “The majority of passengers do not want in-flight mobile phone calls, so even if the FAA approves it many airlines have received feedback from their customers opposing it,” says Wade.